Learn about symptoms of macular degeneration that are often not as noticeable or occur less frequently.

 People who lose some central vision may also have visual hallucinations, called Charles Bonnet syndrome.
 This represents the brain filling in images when it no longer receives visual input from part of the retina.
 The images can be patterns like wallpaper, and sometimes even animals or people.
 Patients are often reluctant to bring this up because they think it suggests they are “going crazy.”
 They should be assured that it is not a sign of craziness; just the brain getting “bored” when it no longer receives input from that part of the retina.
 Hallucinations are rarely threatening, and most people can accept them once they understand why they occur.

 One sign of drusen in early AMD can be subtle distortions in central vision.
 For example, a straight line like a door frame may appear to have a small curved area.
 This is because drusen cause slight retinal elevations, causing light from a straight line to “land” on the wrong part of the retina.

 Noticeable Symptoms When One Eye is Closed

-Once again, the most common symptoms of advanced AMD are central vision distortion or blank spots leading to difficulty reading, driving, seeing the TV, or recognizing faces, but other, less common symptoms outlined above can also occur.
+The most common symptoms of advanced AMD are central vision distortion or blank spots leading to difficulty reading, driving, seeing the TV, or recognizing faces, but other less common symptoms outlined above can also occur.